TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/l3harris-northrop-grumman-to-build-28-missile-tracking-satellites-for-u-s-space-development-agency/" >🔗</a> **[SpaceNews]** L3Harris, Northrop Grumman to build 28 missile-tracking satellites for U.S. Space Development Agency
 - <a href="https://www.nasaspaceflight.com/2022/07/spitzer-brown-dwarfs-silicate-clouds/" >🔗</a> **[NASA Spaceflight]** As Webb begins observing exoplanets, scientists use Spitzer data & brown dwarfs to reveal how silicate clouds form
 - <a href="https://arstechnica.com/science/2022/07/spacex-just-matched-its-record-for-annual-launches-and-its-only-july/" >🔗</a> **[Arstechnica]** SpaceX is now launching 10 rockets for every one by its main competitor
 - <a href="https://spacenews.com/raytheon-to-acquire-uk-startup-northern-space-and-security/" >🔗</a> **[SpaceNews]** Raytheon to acquire UK startup Northern Space and Security
 - <a href="https://spacenews.com/us-uk-special-relationship-deepens-in-space/" >🔗</a> **[SpaceNews]** US-UK special relationship deepens in space
-- <a href="https://spacenews.com/uae-announces-plans-for-radar-satellite-constellation-and-space-fund/" >🔗</a> **[SpaceNews]** UAE announces plans for radar satellite constellation and space fund

 ### Launch-related News 🚀